hasura/graphql-engine/graphql/manual/queries/aggregations.rst

 Derived data in queries
 =======================
-GraphQL’s query language for a "select" query is designed to be simple yet powerful.
-There will still be certain queries that you cannot express with a GraphQL query.
+GraphQL’s "select" query language is designed to be simple yet powerful.
+But there are still certain queries that you cannot express with a GraphQL query.
 For example, getting the average rating of articles by an author.